 The RM use case only protects endpoints as stated in this CP or in a secured facility.
 The LF use case is prohibited when using removable media for DAR protection.
-If the removable media is lost, and out of continuous physical control, users must report it to their Information Systems Security Officer (ISSO) or chain of command, as defined by the AO.
-The removable media is considered compromised once lost and cannot be re-used if later found.
-Lost and Found requirements do not guarantee or protect the integrity of the removable media once lost and out of continuous physical control.
+If the removable media is lost, and out of continuous physical control, users must report it to their Information Systems Security Officer (ISSO) or

+743 integrity of the removable media once lost and out of continuous physical control.

-7.3 ENTERPRISE MANAGEMENT (EM) USE CASE
+744 7.3 ENTERPRISE MANAGEMENT (EM) USE CASE

-The Enterprise Management (EM) Use Case shown in Figure 6, depicts a client-server architecture for managing a DAR enterprise solution.
-The figure shows the DAR EM use case using a CSfC approved DIT CP as the secure communication channel.
-The figure assumes that the DAR client has already been initially provisioned by an administrator.
-Figure 6 is one example of how the EM use case could be depicted; however, there may be other cases where the illustration would be different, such as the order of operations specific to when the user logs on versus when the DIT tunnels are established, or several other factors that are specific to the customer implementation, further explained below.

-Authentication for this use case may occur in various ways.
+745 The Enterprise Management (EM) Use Case shown in Figure 6, depicts a client-server architecture for managing a DAR enterprise solution.
+The figure shows the DAR EM use case using a CSfC approved DIT 746 747 CP as the secure communication channel.
+The figure assumes that the DAR client has already been 748 initially provisioned by an administrator.
+Figure 6 is one example of how the EM use case could be 749 depicted; however, there may be other cases where the illustration would be different, such as the 750 order of operations specific to when the user logs on versus when the DIT tunnels are established, or 751 several other factors that are specific to the customer implementation, further explained below.
+752 753 Authentication for this use case may occur in various ways.
 Connecting to the network to complete the authentication may or may not be required.
 One or both layers may have a DAR ES managing them.

-The DIT solution may be CSfC or an approved High Assurance GOTS solution.
-If both DAR layers are enterprise managed, both servers may either exist on the Red Network or one will exist on the Gray/Red boundary while the other exists in the Red.
-If network access is not required for DAR authentication, or only for the inner DAR layer, allowing the OS to boot before requiring authentication to network, then connection and access to the EM server can be established as normal, as described in the relevant DIT CPs.
-If an enterprise managed layer requires authentication with network access before the OS can boot, then the tunnel must be established first by a pre-boot capability of the product, a network device, an approved High Assurance GOTS solution, or endpoint virtualization.
+755 The DIT solution may be CSfC or an approved High Assurance GOTS solution.
+If both DAR layers are 756 enterprise managed, both servers may either exist on the Red Network or one will exist on the Gray/Red 757 boundary while the other exists in the Red.
+If network access is not required for DAR authentication, or 758 only for the inner DAR layer, allowing the OS to boot before requiring authentication to network, then 759 connection and access to the EM server can be established as normal, as described in the relevant DIT 760 CPs.
+If an enterprise managed layer requires authentication with network access before the OS can 761 boot, then the tunnel must be established first by a pre-boot capability of the product, a network 762 device, an approved High Assurance GOTS solution, or endpoint virtualization.

 In order for the client to communicate with the server, and the server communicate with the client, there must be a secure communication link to and from the front and back end.
 This must be done through use of one of the DIT CPs, or an approved High Assurance GOTS link.
-Each implementation is required to use and comply with the latest version of the Mobile Access (MA) CP, Multi-Site Connectivity (MSC) CP, or Campus Wireless Local Area Network CP for applicable network and configuration requirements for establishing and setting up a secure connection that will allow the client and server to communicate.
+Each implementation is required to use and comply with the latest version of the Mobile Access (MA) CP, Multi-Site Connectivity (MSC) CP, or Campus Wireless Local Area Network (WLAN) CP for applicable network and configuration requirements for establishing and setting up a secure connection that will allow the client and server to communicate.
 When implementing the EM use case, customers must have an existing approved DIT CP registration with the CSfC PMO, or submit a new DIT CP registration for approval.